rehhouari/WeightedChoice/README.md

 # Weighted Choice

-This Godot 4 plugin provide a static `WeightedChoice.pick()` method you can call to randomly choose an item from a dictionary based on weights.
+This Godot 4 plugin provides a static `WeightedChoice.pick()` method you can call to randomly choose an item from a dictionary based on weights.

 ## Usage: